mathiasare/notion-blog/README.md

 - React Notion X

 ## Shoutouts
-Big shoutout and thanks to [@transitive bullshit](https://github.com/transitive-bullshit) and the contributors of [React Notion X](https://github.com/NotionX/react-notion-x) for providing this amazing open source library.
+Big shoutout and thanks to [@transitive-bullshit](https://github.com/transitive-bullshit) and the contributors of [React Notion X](https://github.com/NotionX/react-notion-x) for providing this amazing open source library.

 Licence: MIT